-Let's take a closer look at how PortaSwitch® processes calls for John: first, when his record is still provisioned in main system A and then, when it is moved to alter-ego system B. To make and receive calls, the dispatching SBC's IP address is used to register John's phone.
+Let's take a closer look at how PortaSwitch® processes calls for John: first, when his record is still provisioned in source system A and then, when it is moved to target system B. To make and receive calls, the dispatching SBC's IP address is used to register John's phone.

-Main system - outgoing calls
+Source system - outgoing calls